panmout/AKNNQ-Hadoop-2d3d/README.md

 - trainingDir: (same as run.sh)
 - treeDir: (same as run.sh)
 - trainingDataset: (same as run.sh)
 - samplerate: desired sample rate of the *training* dataset.
-Give an integer 1 - 100
+Give an integer between 1 - 100
 - capacity: the maximum desired number of *training* points in each cell
 - type: *1* (recommended) for simple capacity based quadtree, *2* for all children split method, *3* for average width method